 The Real Trash

 There are numerous planetary consequences to our excessive waste production and litter is one.
 The land, oceans, and waterways all are littered with paper, plastics, and other invasive materials.
 Litter is not just aesthetically unpleasing, it has serious impacts on our environment.
 This includes poisoning or binding wildlife, degradation of water quality, transferring germs and diseases, and is harmful to the native vegetation.
-Take a look at these facts on littering.

 - Aquatic plastic debris has been found to accumulate contaminants at concentrations thousands of times greater than the surrounding environment.